Have you suffered the loss of a loved one due to wrongful death?

 Usually, close relatives of the deceased person are allowed to file a wrongful death claim against the defendant to seek compensation for any emotional or financial damages that could have resulted from the loss.

 The attorneys at Sand Law LLC have extensive experience recovering compensation for Minnesota clients who have lost a loved one due to wrongful death.
 Our lawyers will evaluate your case from a variety of angles to ensure that you receive maximum compensation for your loved one’s medical expenses, mental and physical pain and suffering, lost wages, and funeral expenses.
-We serve clients throughout Minnesota from our St. Paul, White Bear Lake, and Woodbury offices.
+We serve clients throughout Minnesota from our St. Paul, Minneapolis, White Bear Lake, and Woodbury offices.

 What is needed to bring a wrongful death lawsuit?